drewdeponte/git-ps-bash/README.md

 - `git-ps rebase` - interactively rebase your stack of patches onto origin/master to rearrange, squash, edit, etc.
 - `git-ps rr -i <branch_name>` or `git-ps rr <branch_name> <commit_sha>` - request review of a patch
 - `git-ps push -i <branch_name>` or `git-ps push <branch_name> <commit_sha>` - push a commit into mainline

+*Note:* Right now it has hard coded assumption that you are going to be working against an upstream remote named `origin` and that your upstream mainline branch is `origin/master` and that your local working branch is `master`.

 # Content below needs reworking